 Differences between fixed and adjustable rate loans

 Looking for a mortgage loan?
 We'll be glad to answer your questions about your mortgage needs!
 Call us at 678-494-8250.
 Want to get started?
-Apply Here
+Apply Online Now

 With a fixed-rate loan, your monthly payment never changes for the entire duration of the mortgage.
 The longer you pay, the more of your payment goes toward principal.
 The property taxes and homeowners insurance will go up over time, but in general, payment amounts on these types of loans don't increase much.